2006 South Australian state election: Electoral system

-Voting is compulsory once enrolled in South Australian elections, which results in turnout rates above 90 percent.
-Informal voting, which occurs when a voting slip is not valid, is at a rate of under five percent.
+Voting is compulsory once enrolled in South Australian elections, which results in turnout rates above 90 per cent.
+Informal voting, which occurs when a voting slip is not valid, is at a rate of under five per cent.
 Voting slips are informal when they are not filled out correctly, such examples are not numbering subsequent numbers, not filling out all the candidate boxes with numbers (except the last candidate), or in some other way that is verified by the State Electoral Office as illegible.
 South Australian elections have some features that are unique to the rest of Australia.

 As elections have fixed four-year terms, the election date of 18 March 2006 was known well ahead of time.
 The Electoral Act stipulates that the election is to be held on the third Saturday in March every four years.
 The election campaign must run for a minimum of 25 days or a maximum of 55 days, therefore the Governor would have needed to issue writs for the election by 21 February 2006 at the latest.
 On 20 February, Premier Mike Rann invited Governor Marjorie Jackson-Nelson to issue writs for the election.
 In accordance with electoral regulations, the Electoral Commissioner then advertised key dates for the election of the House of Assembly and half of the Legislative Council – close of rolls on 27 February 2006 at noon, nominations to be received by 2 March 2006 at noon, polling day on 18 March 2006, and the return of writs on or before 28 April 2006.